-The experimental MegaWatt Test Center is being build this spring at Energy Research Center EnTranCe of Hanzehogeschool at the Zernike campus in Groningen.
+The experimental MegaWatt Test Center is being build this spring at EnTranCe – Centre of Expertise Energy of the Hanze University of Applied Sciences in Groningen.
 The goal of the project is to run a series of studies to test basic operations, identify the window-of-operation and explore limitations in stress-tests to understand the optimal operation window and limitations of equipment.
 Another aim is to develop an open-innovation ecosystem in which the MegaWatt Test Center supports further advanced technology development for electrolysis.

 Advanced process control